Agapay/ProjectElevate-/README.md

 ### Important for Frontend
-react files are located in: ./elevate/frontend/src css file is located in ./elevate/frontend/static/css
+react files are located in: ./elevate/frontend/src

+css file is located in ./elevate/frontend/static/css

 login url: http://127.0.0.1:8000/frontend/login

 username: gg
 password: 123

 Username and password depends on the superuser you have created

+Make sure you log into http://127.0.0.1:8000/admin/ using the superuser.
+Then go to users.
+Find the superuser you created and select it.
+Then find and select the admin checkbox.
+Save it and now you should be able to login through the login url.

 If you are changing reactjs files and the frontend is not updating
 1. make sure you are running "npm run dev"